9 Small American Towns You’d Swear Were from Europe

 The city of Charleston might embody Southern hospitality, but it also has its fair share of European charm.
 The city’s aptly named French Quarter downtown has cobblestone streets, a tavern from 1712, and the landmark St. Philip’s Episcopal Church.
 If you’re traveling on a budget, don’t miss these other cheap U.S. cities.

 In the official “American Riviera,” you won’t just find a sprawling coast with mountains towering in the background; you’ll also find white stucco buildings with red roofs, harkening back to Santa Barbara’s Spanish roots.
-Check out more of the 10 best beaches in America.
+Next, read about the most charming small town in every state.